dmicz/dmicz.github.io/about.markdown

 I'm Dennis Miczek, a Computer Science student at Penn State with a focus on machine learning and software engineering.

-Currently, I’m an incoming Software Engineering Intern at Palantir Technologies, where I’ll work on building features for Palantir Foundry.
+Currently, I’m a Software Engineering Intern at Palantir Technologies, where I'm working on building out features for Foundry.
+All opinions on here are my own.

 This blog is a space for technical exploration.